dave-msk/afb/docs/USAGE.md

 ## Documentation

-**AFB** supports documentation generation.
+**afb** supports documentation generation.
 A document directory will be generated for each `Manufacturer` with the following structure:

 ```
 full_class_name/